zhutao100/qwen-code/docs/users/support/tos-privacy.md

 - **Terms of Service:** Your use is governed by the [Qwen Terms of Service](https://qwen.ai/termsservice).
 - **Privacy Notice:** The collection and use of your data is described in the [Qwen Privacy Policy](https://qwen.ai/privacypolicy).

-For details about authentication setup, quotas, and supported features, see [Authentication Setup](./cli/authentication.md).
+For details about authentication setup, quotas, and supported features, see [Authentication Setup](/users/configuration/settings).

 ## 2. If you are using OpenAI-Compatible API Authentication

 When you authenticate using API keys from OpenAI-compatible providers, the applicable Terms of Service and Privacy Notice depend on your chosen provider.

+> [!important]
+>
-**Important:** When using OpenAI-compatible API authentication, you are subject to the terms and privacy policies of your chosen API provider, not Qwen Code's terms.
+> When using OpenAI-compatible API authentication, you are subject to the terms and privacy policies of your chosen API provider, not Qwen Code's terms.
 Please review your provider's documentation for specific details about data usage, retention, and privacy practices.

 Qwen Code supports various OpenAI-compatible providers.
 Please refer to your specific provider's terms of service and privacy policy for detailed information.

 ## Usage Statistics and Telemetry

-Qwen Code may collect anonymous usage statistics and telemetry data to improve the user experience and product quality.
+Qwen Code may collect anonymous usage statistics and [telemetry](/developers/development/telemetry) data to improve the user experience and product quality.
 This data collection is optional and can be controlled through configuration settings.

 ### What Data is Collected